rajeevsd123/python-challenge-1/README.md

 Customer needs to enter menu item for the above menu list.

-For exmaple if customer inputs "1", following submenu will appear on screen
+For exmaple, if customer inputs "1", following submenu will appear on screen
 >
         Item # | Item name                | Price
         -------|--------------------------|-------